Designing & Manufacturing A Permanent Magnet Dipole Assembly

 Share this page:

-Quadrant designs and manufactures permanent magnet dipole assembly, there are many variables are interconnected, it is often time important to provide our customers the right magnetic assemblies that meet the requirement.
+Quadrant designs and manufactures permanent magnet dipole assembly, there are many Interconnected variables to be careful with, it is often time important to provide our customers the right magnetic assemblies that meet the requirement.
 Our experts summarized four (4) factors below to consider, and as with most magnetic assemblies, these factors need to be considered together and not just individually.

 A permanent magnet dipole assembly produces a very uniform magnetic field in a defined gap between 2 magnets.
 But, the size of the gap is helps determine the strength of the magnetic field.
 A general rule is to keep the gap only to the size that you need so you can achieve the highest magnetic field and to maintain field uniformity.
 For example, if a medical researcher is running a sample through the magnetic field prior to viewing it under a microscope, then the gap should be slightly bigger than the largest sample.